Information Economics Vs. Big Data

 - Therefore, there is a point of diminishing returns in most data collection

-A narrow way to think about this is that you learn the most from the first data you collect, even though you are left some uncertainty.
+A narrow way to think about this is that you learn the most from the first data you collect, even though you are left with some uncertainty.
 Each additional bit of data reduces uncertainty but gains less new knowledge.
 Amazon is often wrong when making a product recommendation, but that’s better than being wrong all the time, or never making recommendations.
 Many Big Data applications are working to achieve “being less wrong.”

 A more general way to look at this is to think about costs and benefits.
 Industrial Internet of Things (IIoT) data, compared with human internet data provides an illustration.

-Consumer internet, and consumer IoT consolidate data while a profit can be generated.
+Consumer internet and consumer IoT consolidate data while a profit can be generated.
 The data “cost” is zero, or even negative.
 This means the marginal cost to create new value streams is very low.

 So far, we’ve ignored the time value of money.
 It also matters a great deal.
 Consumer data and data collection is monetized very quickly.
 Industrial data is often much slower.

-A recent example is the oil company who found even 1,000 wells of data didn’t provide enough Big Data to train a good production forecasting model using machine learning.
+A recent example is the oil company that found even 1,000 wells of data didn’t provide enough Big Data to train a good production forecasting model using machine learning.
 The time to collect this data was long.
 Fortunately, most of it probably needed to be collected anyway.

 Other IIoT applications are less forgiving.
 We’ve seen proposals to collect data for months, and even years with the ONLY purpose being to train a deep learning system.
 The economics of this are nearly always bad.